 So we drove all the main scenic roads, stopped at Santa Elena Canyon, saw the hot springs, dreamt of going to Mexico, visited the visitor centers, and ate at the lodge in the park.
 It was a lot of driving.
 Like, a lot.

 So while I can’t confidently share lots of hikes in the park, I sure can share things to do that aren’t hiking in Big Bend making it the latest addition to my not hiking in the parks series!
 This series has become a favorite of mine and you should plan to see even more of them around here.

 Whether you don’t want to hike, can’t hike, don’t like hiking, don’t feel like hiking, whatever, there are tons of other things to do in Big Bend.
 As usual though there are a few short walks on here.
 All are under one mile round-trip, some are paved, and all are classified as easy.
 But if you don’t even want to do those, there are still tons of other options.

 The crossing is currently closed.
 Check the park service page for updates.

-This is one thing I so wish I did!
+This is one thing I so wish I did and is creeping higher up on my national park bucket list.
 That’s right.
 You can visit Mexico from Big Bend National Park!
 There is a border crossing at Boquillas and you can either walk across the river if the level is low enough or pay $5 to take a boat if you don’t want to get wet.
 From there you can walk into town the half mile or pay a small fee to get a ride in on a burro.